neutrons/garnet/docs/README.md

 ## Documenting Code

 Every module, class, and method should be documented with a docstring.
-Below is a few examples of docstrings.
-Full documentation can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)
+Below is a few examples of how docstrings can be added to code.
+Full documentation on the use of docstrings can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)

 ### Documenting a module